meet-projects/Y1-Summer-Labs/03. Variables and Debugging Lab/README.md

 - If it fails:
     - Review the lab to see if you missed any steps.
 You need to follow the steps exactly to pass.
     - If you have questions, ask a classmate, or call over an Instructor or TA!

+  Let's submit the lab!
+    - Once you've followed all the steps in a lab, go to the Master link.
+    - Click on the submission link for this lab - https://forms.gle/dcce3aMvjT61x7pcA
+    - In the survey, copy your replit lab url, and copy it in the right place.
+    - Submit the survey!

+    if you have any questions, ask a classmate, TA or Instructor!

 ### Great job on completing the Lab!